-Amid travel bans, widespread stay-at-home orders and social-distancing mandates, millions of Americans have adapted to the changes brought about by COVID-19.
-Countless events have been rescheduled or cancelled, but for a few people — including those who already made plans to move — staying put is simply not an option.
+Amid travel bans, widespread stay-at-home orders, and social-distancing mandates, millions of Americans have adapted to the changes brought about by COVID-19.
+Countless events have been rescheduled or canceled, but for a few people — including those who already made plans to move — staying put is simply not an option.

 If you are about to move, you can still pull it off with a little extra planning and a few precautionary steps.

 Here are some tips for making your move as safe, seamless, and stress-free as possible.

 If you’re working with a moving company, ask for a virtual quote and see if the company offers a fully contactless service.